solarpush/firestore-search-engine/README.md

   collection: "YourCollectionName", // or sub collection is "YourCollectionName/YourDocumentName/YourSubCollectionName"
   wordMaxLength: 100, //optional default 100
   wordMinLength: 3, //optional default 3
+  distanceThreshold: 0.155 /*GLOBAL Specifies the threshold for distance calculation.
-}); //not change config after indexing or re-indexe all befor use the search feature
+  The value must be a floating-point number between 0 (exclusive) and 1 (exclusive).*/, }); //not change config after indexing or re-indexe all befor use the search feature

 //you can provide other searchEngine for each collection you want indexing with another collectionValue